srkunze/fork/README.rst

 Their original (sequential) tracebacks are preserved.
 That should make debugging easier.
 However, don't try to catch exceptions.
 You better want to exit and see them.
+Use `evaluate` to force evaluation in order to raise potential exceptions.

 Speaking of threads ...